 It is natural that people object to what I am saying because I am challenging the ignorance.
 But they cannot formulate a meaningful response.
 Above all I advocate tolerance.
 An uninformed but vocal minority enjoys being unpleasant.
 They have opinions rather than explanations.
 They object to any discussion that challenges their beliefs, not because they have any alternative facts or reasoning, but because their beliefs reassure them.
 The facts can be inconvenient when we have convinced ourselves otherwise.
 When a topic is political, people engage in persuasive arguments and use emotional pressure to coerce others.
 But they do it surreptitiously.
 They don’t confront issues head on.
 They heckle from the side lines or ignore counter arguments.
 The politically astute don’t declare their case.
 They rely on the fact that people don’t listen well.
 No one notices that pertinent questions go unanswered.

 My research has involved asking many difficult questions, most of which I have had to answer myself.
 The answers were always there.
-Only naivety, sexual ignorance and embarrassment stood in my way.
-Naivety about the power of sexual politics.
-Ignorance over the rarity of female responsiveness.
-Embarrassment over implied inadequacy.
-Over time I came to realise that even the most accepted beliefs are not facts at all but just assumptions.
-My work builds on that of Alfred Kinsey and Shere Hite because, unlike other researchers who assume that women in real life should respond as portrayed in erotic fiction and pornography, they presented a much more realistic picture of women’s responsiveness.
+Only naivety, ignorance and embarrassment stood in my way.
+Naturally my implied inadequacy was embarrassing.
+But I was also naïve about sexual politics and I didn’t appreciate how rare female orgasm must be.
+Over time I realised that even the most accepted beliefs were not facts at all but just assumptions.

 Our laws and customs are so far removed from the actual behaviour of the human animal that there are few persons who can afford to let their full histories be known.
 (Alfred Kinsey 1948)